-“I take bacon strips not pork chops”
+“I take bacon strips, not pork chops.”

 This was Moe’s way of describing the shallow divots of his golf shots.

 Maybe not so much a secret of Moe’s greatness as a result, but the way Moe struck a golf ball left perfect contact with ball and ground.
 The club, because of his perfect angle and release, impacted and compressed the golf ball with a shallow and precise angle.
-This strike removed as shallow strip of ground Moe called a bacon strip.
+This strike removed as a shallow strip of ground Moe called a bacon strip.
 He compared this to the steep divot of many golfers which Moe called a pork chop.